-27 At President Kennedy School we aspire to offer high quality teaching, as our first step in responding to students who have or may have SEND: This is underpinned by the school's five key teaching and learning objectives; responsive teaching, oracy, meeting needs, metacognition and appropriate curriculum.
+27 Our 3Cs approach to teaching and learning ensures that all students at President Kennedy School have access to high quality teaching, as our first step in responding to students who have or may have SEND.
+This is underpinned by the school's key teaching and learning objectives: communication and feedback and assessment.